 In the PYP, it is acknowledged that experiences during the early years lay the foundations for all future learning.
 Research indicates that the rapid rate of development that occurs in the physical, social, emotional, intellectual and aesthetic domains is particularly significant.
 It is our responsibility as educators to recognize and maximize this crucial stage of learning.

 At CIS, our curriculum is based on the Scope and sequence documents of the PYP.
-Learning is a developmental process and that the phases a learner passes through are not always linear or age related.
-Each discipline has clearly defined overall expectations and make explicit the conceptual understandings that are being developed in each phase of learning.
-Evidence of these understandings is described in the behaviors or learning outcomes and relate specifically to concepts, knowledge, attitudes and skills, which are the essential elements of the PYP.
+Learning is a developmental process and each discipline is clearly defined to meet overall expectations and conceptual understandings are being developed in each phase of learning.